Soil: Mesic (Medium)

-Suggested Uses: Used for wooded upland zones of shoreline restoration.
+Suggested Uses: Wild Sarsparilla is used for wooded upland zones of shoreline restoration.
 The berries are well-liked by foxes and bears.
-Nice woodland ground cover.
+Nice woodland ground cover and grows well under evergreens.
 Great for restoration purposes.

 Native Range: Native throughout the northern-most regions of the U.S and the Blue Ridge Mountains.
 Native throughout the state of Minnesota except for the Southwest corner.

 Leaves: Basal leaves are pinnately compound with 3 leaflets.

 Flowers: Appear underneath the canopy created by the leaves.
 Light green to white in color and arranged in umbels.

 Food Uses: The rootstock is used for flavoring root beer.

 Other Names: Spikenard.
 Note: Aralia nudicaulis differs from the “true” Sarsparilla of the genus Smilax which is found in tropical locations.

 More Information: USDA PLANT profile